luau-lang/luau/rfcs/syntax-static-imports.md

 ## Design

-This RFC proposes the addition of a static "import statement" to supersede almost all of the current use of `require()` in static contexts. *Almost* all, because there are many valid use cases for wanting to dynamically import modules, and these use cases are outside the scope of this change.
+This RFC proposes the addition of an "import statement" to supersede almost all of the current use of `require()`. *Almost* all, because there are many valid use cases for wanting to dynamically import modules in a way which is not statically analysable, and these use cases are outside the scope of this change.

 ```Lua
 import from "foo/bar/baz"